chriskinsman/gitcaws/README.md

 ## Configuration

 Configuration options are in the .env file in the root of the project.
 Each of these options set environment variables.
-If you already have an AWS_PROFILE or AWS_REGION defined you may delete them from the .env file.
+If you already have an AWS_PROFILE or AWS_REGION defined in your environment you may delete them from the .env file.

 ## Getting Started